Monday, October 27, 2025

 At the end/beginning of every month I will send out a newsletter to let you know what has been going on in Room 127, and what will be coming up.

-Reading: This month we have been working on our first reading unit called "Building a Reading Life".
-During this unit we have been practicing giving ourselves comprehension checks as we are reading, making movies in our minds to help us envision what we are reading, and making predictions using evidence from the text to support our ideas.
+I have also taught students to give themselves comprehension checks as they are reading.
 When students are giving themselves a comprehension check they are asking themselves what happened, who was in that part, and is it new information or does it connect to something else in the story?
 If students can't answer these questions they need to go back and reread that section/chapter.
 This is an extremely important skill!

 Math: We have been working on multiplication and division with units of 2, 3, 4, 5, and 10.
 To start, we worked on the conceptual understanding of multiplication and division.
 We then moved into understanding the properties of multiplication.
 To explore the commutative property we skip-counted the rows and columns in arrays.
 We used arrays and number bonds to model the distributive property when finding the products of unfamiliar facts.
 Currently we are working on two interpretations of division to help solidify students' understanding of the relationship between multiplication and division and show division as both unknown factors problems and division equations.
 We are now in the last part of the unit and working with the associative property of multiplication and solving two-step word problems using multiplication and division.